Bruce's News

 Fun on a Podcast

 Yours truly had a blast as a guest on the podcast of Realm of Darkness.
 The podcast normally focuses on true crime stories, so I discussed how crime fiction writers are often inspired by or draw heavily on true crime stories and real criminals.
-Think such well-known books as The Black Dahlia, Murder on the Orient Express, and The Silence of the Lambs—as well as my less well known mysteries such as Bonded for Murder and The Big Dive.
+Think such best-sellers such as The Black Dahlia, Murder on the Orient Express, and The Silence of the Lambs—as well as my less well known mysteries such as Bonded for Murder and The Big Dive.

 You can catch the podcast at https://fb.watch/c809h-VsfZ/

 Yours truly had a blast as a guest on the podcast of Realm of Darkness.
 The podcast normally focuses on true crime stories, so I discussed how crime fiction writers are often inspired by or draw heavily on true crime stories and real criminals.
-Think such well-known books as The Black Dahlia, Murder on the Orient Express, and The Silence of the Lambs—as well as my less well known mysteries such as Bonded for Murder and The Big Dive.
+Think such best-sellers such as The Black Dahlia, Murder on the Orient Express, and The Silence of the Lambs—as well as my less well known mysteries such as Bonded for Murder and The Big Dive.

 You can catch the podcast at https://fb.watch/c809h-VsfZ/